Understanding the Effects of Permanent Faults in GPU's Parallelism Management and Control Units: Proposed methodology

 \subsection{Error Identification and Classification}

-In this step, we correlate the hardware profiling and the fault injection results to identify hardware fault effects at the gate level in terms of instruction-level errors (hence, modelled in software).
-We build a list of possible instruction-level errors caused by the injected permanent hardware faults.
+In this step, we correlate the hardware profiling and the fault injection results to identify hardware fault effects in terms of visible instruction errors (e.g., change of operand or incorrect addressing to memory), hence modeled in software.
+We build a list of possible instruction errors caused by the injected permanent faults.
 The error models from the low-level fault injections are classified according to the corrupted functionality and effects on the software's visible state of every instruction.
 Thus, the error models represent the mapping of hardware faults as instruction errors.
 Given the parallel architecture of GPUs, a fault might corrupt the instruction execution in one or multiple threads, and in one or multiple warps.
 We identify and classify errors considering both cases.